h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 This framework allows us to make statistically valid statements about the joint probability of multiple variables, which is essential for hypothesis testing, outlier detection, and uncertainty quantification in multivariate settings.

-### Example 11: Conditional Distributions
+### Example 10: Conditional Distributions

+#### Problem Statement
-**Question**: How do conditional distributions change as we vary the value of one variable in a bivariate normal distribution, and what does this tell us about the relationship between variables?
+How do conditional distributions change as we vary the value of one variable in a bivariate normal distribution, and what does this tell us about the relationship between variables?

 ![Conditional Distributions](../Images/Contour_Plot_Visual_Question/conditional_distributions.png)